eigenfoo/cryptics/docs/datasheet.md

      they may be administrative announcements), and those that are may not include the clues, instead simply identifying clues by puzzle name and clue numbers.
 Several blogs' early blog posts fit this description.
-3. The blog post must be parseable.
+3. The blog post must be parsable.
    * As explained in [the Collection Process section](/datasheet#collection-process), the clues and answers are extracted from the raw HTML by a collection of parsing functions.
-If none of the parsing functions successfully return parsed clues, the raw HTML is deemed "unparseable" and is skipped.
+If none of the parsing functions successfully return parsed clues, the raw HTML is deemed "unparsable" and is skipped.

 ### What data does each row consist of?